yarnmengnus/tp/docs/UserGuide.md

 Indicates the current completion state of a task.
 It is crucial for tracking the progress and managing the workload.

 * **Valid States**:
-    * `Done`: This status is set when all objectives of the task are met and no further action is required.
+    * `done`: This status is set when all objectives of the task are met and no further action is required.
-    * `Undone`: This status is used for tasks that are still in progress or have not been started.
+    * `undone`: This status is used for tasks that are still in progress or have not been started.
 It helps in identifying tasks that need attention.

 Note: Status is set as undone by default as soon as a task is added.